 My Kindle is brilliant for when I’m travelling, as it holds so many books.
 My daughter even borrowed it when she went InterRailing.
 The Amazon Kindle Paperwhite is highly rated by Which? – they say that it’s one of the best ebook readers that they’ve ever tested.
 This model has a 6″ high -resolution display with built-in light, as well as Wi-Fi.

 I bought a Sea Salt wool shawl a few years ago, and I use it loads when we’re travelling.
-It works as an extra warm layer, or a pillow, or a blanket, and is just a really useful thing to have.
+It works as an extra warm layer, or a pillow, or a blanket, and is just a really useful thing.

-I included these suitcases in my gift guide last year, and then received two of them for Christmas (thank you!).
+I included these suitcases in a previous gift guide, and then received two of them for Christmas (thank you!).
 I’m including them again, because they really are great.
 They come in a range of sizes, they’re lightweight and durable, and they open up into two separate zipped sections, which really helps to organise your stuff when you’re travelling.

 Liz Earle Cleanse & Polish Gift Set